Sat98Ram/tweets-test-project/README.md

 Features:

-- As soon as you are on the Tweets Page you can cards with brief information about users' profiles.
+- As soon as you are on the Tweets Page you can see cards with brief information about users' profiles.

 - To subscribe to the user's profile all you need is to press the button Follow.